 I’ve noticed that this WAG favourite has gone by the wayside in recent years.
 Uggs are super comfy and warm, and I love how you can tromp around in them without wearing any sox.
 They have a few downsides, however.
 Sexy, they’re not.
 Uggs have gotten glam status only because of the hot celebrities wearing them.
-As an old (male) co-worker once remarked, “Nobody really looks good in Uggs – unless they’re naked.”
+As a co-worker (male) once remarked, “Nobody really looks good in Uggs – unless they’re naked.”

 More importantly, they’re not waterproof, which is a big deal where I live.

-“The problem with Uggs is Calgary, is that we live in a slushy, wet winter mess and you’re gonna get salt stains over them,” notes my friend Andrea.
+“The problem with Uggs is Calgary, is that we live in a slushy, wet winter mess and you’re gonna get salt stains over them,” notes my friend, the IMBer.

 Bottom line?
 Save Uggs for crisp, dry winter days.